Conservative Political Action Conference: Mexico

 The first CPAC in Mexico (CPAC México) took place on November 18–19, 2022 at a Westin hotel in Santa Fe, Mexico City.
 Speakers included former Trump White House advisor Steve Bannon, American anti-abortion activist Abby Johnson, Eduardo Bolsonaro, Argentinian presidential candidate Javier Milei, former Chilean presidential candidate José Antonio Kast, and Juan Iván Peña Neder, the President of the Mexican Republicans.
 It was organized by Mexican anti-abortion activist Eduardo Verástegui.
 At the start of the conference, a group of communist protesters wearing Che Guevara shirts and waving red hammer and sickle flags showed up at the hotel; Matt Schlapp dubbed the protest "CPAC Derangement Syndrome".

 Poland

-On May 27, 2025 took place first CPAC meeting in Poland close to Rzeszów city.
-The list of speakers include politicians from Law and Justice and Confederation Liberty and Independence, include current president of Poland Andrzej Duda and then candidate for presidency Karol Nawrocki.
-From the United States the speakers include Kristi Noem.
+On May 27, 2025, the first CPAC meeting in Poland took place close to Rzeszów city.
+The list of speakers included politicians from Law and Justice and Confederation Liberty and Independence, including then president of Poland Andrzej Duda and then candidate for presidency Karol Nawrocki, who was later elected to office.
+Speakers from the United States included Kristi Noem.